NSW Combined High Schools Sports Association Handbook

 (ii) Correct dress and behaviour is essential on and off the green.

-(iii) Players are restricted to designated regions of the host club.
+(iii) Players are restricted to designated areas of the host club.

-(iv) All reasonable requests of the host club and CHS officials must be adhered to.
+(iv) All reasonable requests of the host club and NSWCHSSA officials must be adhered to.

 (v) The controlling body may alter the conditions of play to ensure the successful conclusion of the event.

-The Lawn Bowls Team will total eight (8) players which will consist of two teams of four (4).
+The Bowls Team will total eight (8) players which will consist of two teams of four (4).
 Teams must be nominated prior to the commencement of play.
-Any changes to the sides must be lodged with the CHS convener prior to the start of each new game.
+Any changes to the sides must be lodged with the state convener prior to the start of each new game.

 (c) Duration of games: